-950.9 A1 A Firm might provide multiple non-assurance services to an Assurance Client.
+950.109 A1 A Firm might provide multiple non-assurance services to an Assurance Client.
 In these circumstances the combined effect of threats created by providing those services is relevant to the Firm's evaluation of threats.

-- 950.10 A1 A self-review threat might be created if, in an Attestation Engagement, the Firm is involved in the preparation of Subject Matter Information which subsequently becomes the Subject Matter Information of an Assurance Engagement.
-Examples of non-assurance services that might create such self-review threats when providing services related to the Subject Matter Information of an Assurance Engagement include: - (a) Developing and preparing prospective information and subsequently issuing an assurance report on this information. - (b) Performing a valuation that is related to or forms part of the Subject Matter Information of an Assurance Engagement.
+- 950.110 A1 A self-review threat might be created if, in an Attestation Engagement, the Firm is involved in the preparation of Subject Matter Information which subsequently becomes the Subject Matter Information of an Assurance Engagement.
+Examples of non-assurance services that might create such self-review threats when providing services related to the Subject Matter Information of an Assurance Engagement include: - (a) Developing and preparing prospective information and subsequently issuing an assurance report on this information. - (b) Performing a valuation that is related to or forms part of the Subject Matter Information of an Assurance Engagement. - (c) Designing, developing, implementing, operating, maintaining, monitoring, updating or upgrading IT systems or IT controls and subsequently undertaking an Assurance Engagement on a statement or report prepared about the IT systems or IT controls. - (d) Designing, developing, implementing, operating, maintaining, monitoring, updating or upgrading IT systems and subsequently issuing an assurance report on Subject Matter Information, such as elements of non-financial information, that is prepared from information generated by such IT systems.